 Countless crypto assets get created every day, drawing adventurous investors who hope for their next Dogecoin moment.
 But sometimes the cryptocurrency itself is completely fake, like My Big Coin.
 Its founder Randall Crater had allegedly lured investors into funding around $6 million into the fake currency in early 2018.
 Fortunately, the U.S. Commodity Futures Trading Commission (CFTC) soon indicted and arrested Crater.

-A more sophisticated type of this scam involves misrepresentation of certain features that investors find attractive.
+A more sophisticated type of this scam involves the misrepresentation of certain features that investors find attractive.
 A blockchain-based digital token called AML BitCoin was touted to have anti-money laundering (AML), know-your-customer (KYC), and other security features encoded in the smart contracts for the token.
 It didn’t.
 In 2020, the SEC settled its false registration and fraud charges with the founder and organization behind AML BitCoin.
 The founder pled guilty to parallel criminal charges.

 A related common scam involves posing as a legitimate business related to another legitimate business.
-In Bitcoin Gold case, the scammers behind the scheme created a legitimate-looking website (mybtgwallet.co) and offered new users the chance to create Bitcoin gold wallets.
+In the Bitcoin Gold case, the scammers behind the scheme created a legitimate-looking website (mybtgwallet.co) and offered new users the chance to create Bitcoin gold wallets.
 They also asked the users to submit the private wallet keys used to protect their cryptocurrency wallets.
 While this was a pretty obvious scam, the scammers were able to fraudulently acquire more than $3 million in Bitcoin.

 Given the prevalence of fraud in the cryptocurrency world, investors should be careful in their transactions.
 Due diligence should is essential and you should retain communications and other documentation concerning their investments.